Discover Fairbanks Alaska, with its rich gold rush history and Northern Lights dancing brightly at night.

 Built in 1908, the R.C.
 Wood house located at 927 First Avenue is among the oldest remaining homes in Fairbanks Alaska.

 The George C. Thomas Memorial Library opened in 1909.

 And the Alaska Agricultural College and School of Mines opened in 1922.
 It later became the University of Alaska in 1935.

 Today, visitors to the interior city of Fairbanks Alaska, which is now the transportation hub for the interior, can enjoy all the amenities a city has to offer.

 Plus they can enjoy the rich history, the midnight sun and the glorious Northern Lights.

-And by the way, the best months to view the Northern Lights, also known as the Aurora Borealis, in and around town, is from August 21st to April 21st.
+The best months to view the Northern Lights, also known as the Aurora Borealis, in and around town, are from August 21st to April 21st.

 Would you like to experience the “midnight sun”?

-There is a season in Fairbanks from April 22 to August 20th.
+“Civil Twilight” is a season in Fairbanks from April 22 to August 20th.
 And during that time, between May 17 and July 27, you can enjoy 24 hours of daylight for 70 days.
-It's called “civil twilight”.

-This interior town has a Humid Continental climate with a bit of Subarctic climate mixed in.
+This interior Alaska town has a Humid Continental climate with a bit of subarctic climate mixed in.